shao-wang-me/elasticsearch-gnaf/README.md

 `elastic_gnaf.py` imports G-NAF from postgres to Elasticsearch.

-`elastic_australian_people.py` generates some dummy Australian demographic data and imports them into Elasticsearch, if you need. :blush:
+`elastic_australian_people.py` is not related to G-NAF, but generates some dummy Australian demographic data and imports them into Elasticsearch, if you need. :blush: